Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

     2. "center": Center-aligns the layout.
     3. "right": Align rows of text to the right side of the resize_limit

-Image Parameters
+Image Parameters : image
 -------------------------
 * **filename** OR **src**: File path RELATIVE to XML.
 For instance: src="../data/images/refresh_btn.png"
 * **filename_cache** OR **src_cache**: Exactly the same as above, but includes the ds::ui::Image::IMG_CACHE_F flag, which permanently caches the image
 * **circle_crop**: Boolean.
 If true, will crop image content outside of an ellipse centered within the bounding box.

-Image Button Parameters
+Image Button Parameters : image_button
 -------------------------
 * **filename**: Will apply the same image to down and up state.
 Will override down_image and up_image, and vice-versa.
 * **down_image**: The image to display when touch is happening on this button.
 See filename for explanation. down_image="../data/images/refresh_btn.png"